Refloow/Discord-Channel-Moderator/.github/README.md

  - In the channels where you want commands to take place set bots TEXT PREMISSIONS - Read Messages & Manage Messages to false

  Check images in (Discord-Channel-Moderator/Settings/Server Setup Images) for visual guide

-# Want Improvements ?

-If you have some private requests feel free to contact main dev : https://steamcommunity.com/id/MajokingGames/ Or mail at refloowlibrarycontact@gmail.com